Onteon/katacoda-scenarios/03-multi-node/04_node_comms_2_to_1.md

 # Communication between nodes

-In JLupin the communication between peers is one directional.
+In Onteon the communication between peers is one directional.
 It means that in order to let NODE_1 and NODE_2 communicate with each other, you'll have to do it in two separate steps: first adding NODE_2 as NODE_1's peer and then vice versa.

 ## NODE_1 -> NODE_2